-- 1 Appraise and recommend for approval to Regional Project Advisory Board (RPAB) subproject proposals from qualified LGUs. - 2 Conduct capacity development activities for all stakeholders within its region in coordination with PSO. - 3 Provide technical assistance to recipient LGUs in complying with all conditions contained in the IMA. - 4 Review and endorse the request of LGUs for the release of funds and the submitted SRE to PSO. - 5 Maintain subsidiary records for the receipts and disbursements of funds. - 6 Consolidate the submitted SREs of LGUs and submit to PSO. - 7 Monitor Project implementation in coordination with the e) Local Government Units (LGUs)
+- 1 Appraise and recommend for approval to Regional Project Advisory Board (RPAB) subproject proposals from qualified LGUs. - 2 Conduct capacity development activities for all stakeholders within its region in coordination with PSO.

+- 3 Provide technical assistance to recipient LGUs in complying with all conditions contained in the IMA. - 4 Review and endorse the request of LGUs for the release of funds and the submitted SRE to PSO. - 5 Maintain subsidiary records for the receipts and disbursements of funds. - 6 Consolidate the submitted SREs of LGUs and submit to PSO. - 7 Monitor Project implementation in coordination with the LGUs. - 8 Prepare financial and physical monitoring reports.

+e) Local Government Units (LGUs)